NithinKalidas/Appian/Generic.md

      <engine name="process-execution2"/>

-## 5. What are the deployment challenges you have faced?
-Precedents missing
-Common Packages missing

 ## 6. What are necessary checks for pre deployement and post deployment?

 PreDeployment :
-Create all necessary DB scripts and organise to one script Checking Missing Precedents
+ * Create all necessary DB scripts and organise to one script
+ * Checking Missing Precedents
-Scheduler Process Model check
+ * Scheduler Process Model check
-Security Summary
+ * Security Summary
-Proper exporting of all objects
+ * Proper exporting of all objects
-Inspecting all objects and fixing issues if any Importing the objects
+ * Inspecting all objects and fixing issues if any
-Force Sync (in custom properties, sync enable)
+ * Force Sync (in custom properties, sync enable)
-Object Version conflicts
+ * Object Version conflicts
-Deployment Fails Due to Locked Objects.
+ * Deployment Fails Due to Locked Objects.
-Circular Dependencies Between Objects.
+ * Circular Dependencies Between Objects.
-Import Customisation File ICF Not Applied or Misconfigured.
+ * Import Customisation File ICF Not Applied or Misconfigured.

 Post Deployment :
-Security Checks
+ * Security Checks
-Error in Logs
+ * Error in Logs
-Change in Constant for Post scheduler Process
+ * Change in Constant for Post scheduler Process

 ## 7. How do you check is document exist or not in your application?
 getcontentobjectdetailsbyid()